 At the beginning of each month, I fill in my calendar with every post and video title.
 If I didn’t, I’d be a mess!
 The process is quite simple.
 First, I refer to those handy lists and choose a few ideas from each category.
 Then, I assign each a date based on how much time I need to complete them and the subject matter, so you’re not seeing the same type of posts (ex. beauty reviews, shopping guides, etc.) back to back.

 In my bullet journal, I have spreads dedicated to my blog and video schedules that also integrate to-do lists.

 3. Make Time

 Honestly, I’m still struggling with this one, but I do think it helps tremendously to have regular blogging hours.
 Of course not everyone’s schedule allows for this, but if you can form some sense of routine, do it.
-I’m sure I’m not alone in sitting down in to write a blog post, but get distracted because I don’t have to be writing right now.
+I’m sure I’m not alone in sitting down to write a blog post and get distracted because I don’t have to be writing right now.
 Having time cut out of the day to just blog makes for a more dedicated work session.